A guest post from Karen Moore, originally posted on LinkedIn August 2018.

 6. Details in contracts or requests for testing that present a risk to your laboratory: site selection; financial penalties for delays in construction; methods specified not not match the materials

-Now that these have been identified, what can be done to reduce or eliminate them?
+Now that these have been identified, read on to find out what can be done to reduce or eliminate these risks or find out how we can help.

 6 ways to reduce risk of impartiality effecting reliability of test results